Carniverous19/helium-DIY-middleman/README.md

 - You want to send data from one gateway to multiple on-chain miners to potentially increase earnings by increasing witnessing and potential selection for "next hop" in PoC
 - You have multiple DIY gateways but only a single on-chain DIY miner (in alpha program).  you can route data from all of your gateways to your single miner increasing the ability to receive data, challenges, etc.
-- You have a gateway not located where its location is asserted and you want to modify received metadata to avoid PoCv9/v10 thresholds.
+- You have a gateway not located at its asserted location and you want to modify received metadata to avoid PoCv9/v10 thresholds.
 - Any combination of the above.

-To test / demo the capability I currently have 3 gateways (RAK2245, RAK2247 and RAK2287) all sharing data with six miners.
+To test this capability I currently have 3 gateways (RAK2245, RAK2247 and RAK2287) all sharing data with six miners.
 One gateway has a 8dBi omni on the east side of my building near the roofline, this is used for receive and transmit.
 One gateway has a 16dBi yagi for long reach and is receive only.
 One gateway has an 11dBi panel antenna facing out a window on the west side of my building to receive from gateways the omni cannot hear due to building obstruction.